DanielaLaura/DanielaLaura.github.io/_posts/2019-05-09-A-more-detailed-solution-to-GDMC-2017.md

 ---
 published: true
-title: "A more detailed solution to GDMC 2017"
+title: A more detailed solution to GDMC 2017
 categories:
   - video games
   - behavioral data